Creative non-fiction essays in literature, politics, history, or philosophy allow space for affirming one's stance on issues, old and new.

 University of North Carolina historian and emeritus professor, Allen W. Trelease has affirmed in his book, White Terror: The Ku Klux Klan Conspiracy and Southern Reconstruction, "The Klan became in effect a terrorist arm of the Democratic Party."

-The Indiana branch of the Ku Klux Klan under David Curtiss "Steve" Stephenson emphasized morality and claimed its main purpose was to help the poor and promote traditional values.
-The Klan’s stance against African Americans during this period was not uppermost as it had been when the original Klan was founded after the Civil War in Pulaski, Tennessee.
+While the Klan spread throughout the country, by the 1920s the Indiana branch of the Ku Klux Klan under David Curtiss "Steve" Stephenson emphasized morality and claimed its main purpose was to help the poor and promote traditional values.
+The Klan’s stance against African Americans during this period was not uppermost as it had been as the original Klan was founded after the Civil War in Pulaski, Tennessee.

 The Indiana Klan’s influence became so great that by 1925, a third of the Indiana General Assembly and the governor of Indiana, along with many top local and state officials were members.
-As current politicians need corporations and victim groups to get elected, the political class in Indiana during the early 1920s needed the Klan to get elected.
+As current politicians rely heavily on corporations and victim groups to get elected, the political class in Indiana during the early 1920s needed the Klan to get elected.

 Democratic Party Operative D. C. Stephenson

 David Curtiss Stephenson was born in Houston, Texas, on August 21, 1891.
 His sharecropper family relocated to Maysville, Oklahoma, where he briefly attended public school, and later served as an apprentice to a printer.
 He joined the Socialist Party and became an activist.

 D. C. Stephenson had sought elected office running unsuccessfully in the Democratic congressional primary in 1922.
 At that time, he ran as anti- prohibition, but as Grand Dragon of the Ku Klux Klan, he touted prohibition to gain support of ministers and church organizations.
 Stephenson changed his political party affiliation to further his hold on power; thus he went from Socialist to Democrat to Republican.